nickvdw/image-to-voronoi/README.md

 # Voronoier

+We are proud to announce that our work got accepted at the Visual Information Communication and Interaction (VINCI) conference in 2020.
+The relevant publication can be found [here](https://www.researchgate.net/publication/344822620_Voronoier_From_Images_to_Voronoi_Diagrams).
 ## Introduction

 In this document, we present a description of how to access the *Voronoier* application.
 This application is associated with [this](https://www.researchgate.net/publication/344822620_Voronoier_From_Images_to_Voronoi_Diagrams) paper that was submitted to VINCI 2020.